 Prior to enrollment in the program:

-- Complete the Application for Admission , and submit it with a $30.00 fee
+- Complete the Application for Admission , and submit the application fee

 - Content area courses must have a grade of “C” or better, an overall GPA of 2.75 and a 2.75 in the content area from a regionally accredited institution.
 All graduate students must maintain a cumulative grade point average (GPA) of 3.0 in the MAT Program.